Cart 0

 To everyone who asked ‘When are you having the next dinner and can I come?’.
 And to everyone who said, ‘The world needs this.
 You have to make it a thing.’

-To my family who continues to give up their share of our kitchen, living room and dining table so I can host dinners for friends, family, colleagues and sometimes relative strangers.
+To my family who gave up their share our kitchen and dining table so I could host dinners for friends, family, colleagues and sometimes relative strangers.

-To Jenny Adams at Winning Communications who generously, confidently and patiently made my vision for this website a reality.
+To Jenny Adams at Winning Communications who generously, confidently and patiently made (and still makes) this website a reality.
 To photographer Nicola Edmonds who kindly donated her time and talents to take some of the photos on the Home page at the last minute.
 And to Hannah Schickedanz for gifting me a logo, without a brief and out of the blue!

 Olive Block.jpg